vonderwoman/Bike-Sharing-Analysis/README.md

 ## Analysis_the distribution of rides on a weekday
 ![Analysis_the distribution of rides on a weekday basis_png](https://github.com/vonderwoman/Bike-Sharing-Analysis/blob/main/Output/the%20distribution%20of%20rides%20on%20a%20weekday%20basis_png.png)

-# Lessons Learned fro Bike Sharing Analysis
+# Lesson Learned from Bike Sharing Analysis
 - Analyzed customers behaviors based on different time frames and weather conditions
 # Limitation
 - The analysis focuses on a limited set of variables and does not account for other factors that may affect bike sharing usage, such as demographics, economic factors, or geographic factors.